GitHubDragonFly/HTML_CSS_JS/README.md

    - The "Save" link should turn green to offer to "download" and save the recorded video (no actual downloading from any external website is done, this is all on your computer)
  - Adding more information to inline frame (iFrame) - you can get instructions for obtaining info about your browser and your public IP by visiting [WhatIsMyBrowser](https://www.whatismybrowser.com/developers/tools/iframe) developers page.
  - "3D Cube 1" drawing code might eventually need some corrections.
 Currently, the transparency allows it to be seen as correct but if you go about changing the "fill" and "stroke" values to more solid, 0.1 changed to 1.0, then you might see somewhat incorrect transitions.
 This is even more obvious if painting each side of the cube with a different color.
- - OBJ and PLY Viewers notes:
+ - OBJ and PLY Viewers:
    - Both viewers require a browser supporting WebGL and are set to open in new tab/window
    - They do allow some mouse control, with `wheel` serving as zoom in/out and `left-button click/drag` to rotate the image
    - Background image supported formats are PNG, JPEG, SVG, BMP and GIF while selecting non-image file will reset the background